DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   sleep in their graves for years on end, when they rise to walk among the living, they must eat flesh to survive.
 Raw flesh is preferred, and Ghouls heal and reverse the effects of their eternal rotting by consuming it, but they can never become truly full.
+Ghouls immediately devour the corpse of any monster they slay in melee.

   They aren't very good at doing most things, although they make decent unarmed fighters with their claws and, due to their contact with the grave, can use